Why work for UKGI?

 Ivan Yuen, Assistant Director – Legal Counsel

-Since I joined I have worked closely with colleagues and stakeholders from varied personal and professional backgrounds and I have expanded my own expertise significantly, advising departments on a wide array of legal issues across the banking, media and property sectors.
-The diverse range of advisory and transactional work has further developed my stakeholder management, communication and problem-solving skills, and I have enjoyed the collaborative and outcome-focused culture at UKGI which enables us to leverage the diversity of thought in the organisation and come up with the best (and often innovative) solutions.
+Since I joined I have expanded my expertise significantly, advising colleagues on a wide array of legal issues across the finance, media, transport and property sectors as well as on Compliance-related matters.
+The mix of advisory, transactional and contentious work has further developed my stakeholder management, communication and problem-solving skills, and I have enjoyed the collaborative and outcome-focused culture at UKGI which enables us to leverage our diversity of thought and come up with the best (and often innovative) solutions.

 No two days are quite alike at UKGI and I have found my time here so far to be stimulating and rewarding.
 I feel respected for my contribution, supported to meet my development needs, and empowered to bring my whole self to work.